 a) the student will obtain academic credit for the internship by completing the Credit-Bearing Internship Contract discussed above and

 b) you will need to issue the student a formal offer letter, described above.

-The Internship Coordinator may contact you to ensure that the internship relates directly to the student’s major course of study at Randolph, in accordance with U.S. Dept of Labor specifications.
-For more information on Curricular Practical Training (CPT), please download our CPT Brochure here or call the Career Development Center at (434) 947-8116.
+The Internship Coordinator may contact you to ensure that the internship relates directly to the student’s major course of study at Randolph, in accordance with U.S. Dept. of Labor specifications.
+For more information on Curricular Practical Training (CPT), call the Career Development Center at (434) 947-8116.

 Summer Internship — Due: May 1st (appeal period until July 31)